-Colette reported CalPads certification is completed and all LEAs were certified by the February deadline.
-She said it is important CalPads to be checked for each new student to ensure there are no special education records the LEA has not been notified of.
-Colette said CalPads jobs must be submitted daily and not held in order to have less errors at the time of certification.
+Colette reported CalPads certification is completed and all of the charters were certified by the February deadline.
+She shared that common errors across the state are 0438 and 132.
+Colette said it is important CalPads to be checked for each new student to ensure there are no special education records the LEA has not been notified of.
+Colette said CalPads jobs must be submitted daily and not held.